 This topic contains the following sections.

-Data in the request takes the form of thing XML.
+Data in the request takes the form of thing XML, as discussed in Thing types.
 The size of the XML request is limited by the configuration value maxUncompressedSizeBytes.
 However, streamed blobs are not considered part of the XML request size.
 For more information about configuration settings on the HealthVault platform, see the Service definition detail section on the Method browser page.
-For more information about BLOBs and streaming, see Working with Blobs and Streamed Data.
+For more information about BLOBs and streaming, see the Blobs section in Thing types.

 When data is written to the record, valid writes will fail if the size of the data being added to the record makes the record size exceed the user’s quota.

 Even deletes may cause the quota to be exceeded due to the audits that are added to track changes to the record.